- When NOT to start giving your cavalier pimobendan (Vetmedin). -- July 12, 2014

 The American Kennel Club (AKC) reportedly is withering away.
 Every year since 1992, its litter and puppy registration numbers have been dropping by as much as double digit percentages.
-Over the course of the last 21 years, registrations have declined over 75 percent, even as the number of dogs in American homes has increased.
+Over the course of the last 21 years*, registrations have declined by over two-thirds, even as the number of dogs in American homes has increased.
 Observers have predicted that if AKC’s registrations continue to drop at the same rate, it will be out of business by 2025.

 To continue to survive financially, the AKC has been upping its event fees, such as for conformation shows, obedience, rally, and agility trials, and tracking tests.
 It even has increased its litter and puppy registration fees, despite the declining registrations.
 But such counter-intuitive alternative fund-raising initiatives have not stanched its cash crisis.
 AKC also has cut back on its funding of its programs of kennel inspections, DNA profiling, canine good citizens, search-and-rescue, Canine Health Foundation, legislative issues, etc.